 SDG16 focuses on peace, justice and strong institutions, and is particularly important to the Pacific region as it confronts many emerging challenges, both internal and external.
 This new report, SDG16 in the Pacific, part of a larger research project by the Institute for Economics and Peace with support from DFAT, outlines opportunities for the Pacific in measuring progress for SDG16, as well as regional opportunities for sustaining peace.

-Murray Ackman is Research Fellow at the Institute for Economics and Peace.
+Chair: David Hammond, Director of Research at the Institute for Economics and Peace.

 Alison Culpin is Demographer and Social Statistician at The Pacific Community (SPC).